Kurt Warner: Post-retirement career

 Warner became an Iowa Barnstormers broadcaster for the 2011 Arena Football League season.
 In May 2010, he was inducted into the Arena Football Hall of Fame.
 He is also a member of the Iowa Barnstormers Hall of Fame.

 Warner was inducted into the St. Louis Sports Hall of Fame in 2014.

 Warner was selected for induction in the Pro Football Hall of Fame class of 2017.
 He was inducted on August 5, 2017, alongside Morten Andersen, Terrell Davis, Kenny Easley, Jerry Jones, Jason Taylor, and LaDainian Tomlinson.
-He is the only person inducted into both the Pro Football Hall of Fame and the Arena Football Hall of Fame.
+Warner is the only person inducted into both the Pro Football Hall of Fame and the Arena Football Hall of Fame.

 From 2015 to 2018, Warner was a coach at Desert Mountain High School in Scottsdale, Arizona.
 Notably, Kedon Slovis played under Warner before being recruited by the USC Trojans for the 2019 college football season.

-Since 2019, Warner is the quarterbacks coach at Brophy College Preparatory.
+Since 2019, Warner has been the quarterbacks coach at Brophy College Preparatory.